 Discovery and basic research are inherently complex and abstract.
 They carry the risk of generating unrealistic expectations about health outcomes and may cause emotional distress if misunderstood or misrepresented.
+While this is true of all research, discovery and basic research follow a longer and less certain path before they may lead to improvements in human health.

 The Walter and Eliza Hall Institute of Medical Research (WEHI) is a medical research institute located in Melbourne, Australia.
 Much of WEHI’s research is laboratory-based, with a strong emphasis on discovery and basic science research.
 In 2012, the WEHI established a Consumer Buddy Program to enhance research through meaningful partnerships between researchers and consumers.
 The program is governed by a Consumer Advisory Panel and has undergone formal evaluation.
 Key elements for success in a research institute setting include: